SSO - OpenID Connect#

 User information#

-Bacularis can retrieve user attributes from the ID token claims or from the UserInfo endpoint.
-It is recommended to provide the user information in ID token but if it is not possible, then using the UserInfo endpoint for that is also valid.
-When using the UserInfo endpoint in environments with a large number of users, Bacularis will send slightly more HTTP requests to the identity provider when users are authenticated.
+Bacularis can retrieve user attributes from ID token claims or the UserInfo endpoint.
+It is recommended to use ID token claims.
+If that’s not possible, using the UserInfo endpoint is also acceptable.

 Single logout#

-Bacularis supports OpenID Connect Single Logout (SLO) both from the identity provider side and from the Bacularis side.
+Bacularis supports OpenID Connect Single Logout (SLO) from both the IdP and Bacularis sides.

-The URL to backchannel logout from the identity provider side is the following
+The backchannel logout URL from the IdP side is:

 https://{bacularis-host}/web/oidc/{idp-id}/logout